-Silent Fireworks could Prove Helpful for Animals, Veterans with PTSDMatthew Russell
+Silent Fireworks Created To Help Animals, Veterans With PTSDMatthew Russell

 For centuries, humans have celebrated with booming, bright, and colorful fireworks.
 For one Italian city, though, that tradition ended in 2015, and animals and possibly even vets suffering from combat post-traumatic stress disorder are benefitting from it.